 - Argentina Multisport: the best tour if you are looking for adventure.
 It includes activities such as rafting, cycling and trekking, and obviously a visit to Perito Moreno.

-- Hike Patagonia In Depth: if hiking is your thing, this is the tour for you.
-You may be camping on some nights – no better way to experience Patagonia!
+- Hike Patagonia In Depth: if hiking is your thing, this is the trip for you.
+You may be camping on some nights – no better way to experience this part of the country!

-- Best of Patagonia: a 13 days tour that takes you to all the best places in Patagonia.
+- Best of Patagonia: a 13 days trip that takes you to all the best places to visit.

 - 6 Day tour of Patagonia: a good compromise if you have limited time in the region.

-- Patagonia and Tierra del Fuego: a fantastic hiking tour that also takes you to the end of the world, between Argentina and Chile.
+- Patagonia and Tierra del Fuego: a fantastic hiking trip that also takes you to the end of the world, between Argentina and Chile.
 You’ll be hiking Perito Moreno and even Laguna Esmeralda.

 Boat tours on Lake Argentino and Perito Moreno Glacier